settlersxp/550tradingsimulator/vue-project/README.md

 - Each position object contains:
   - `openingPrice`: The price at which the position was opened
   - `quantity`: The number of units in the position (always 1 in this implementation)
-  - `stopLossPrice`: The stop loss price set at 5% above opening price
+  - `stopLossPrice`: The stop loss price set to -1 for new positions (uninitialized)
   - `isActive`: Boolean flag indicating if the position is active

 ### Key Functions